NWMI’s Approach to Determining the Start of a Lunar Month

 The first decision point is how the crescent moon is “witnessed.”
 The moon may be sighted physically, or if 30 days have passed since the beginning of the lunar month without a sighting, the next day must be the start of the new month because lunar months are always 29 or 30 days.
 In addition, the presence of the new moon may be calculated according to various parameters (knowledge without sighting).

-If the moon must be sighted physically, then the second decision point is how far away other trustworthy and competent individuals can be to accept their verified sighting of the moon.
+If the moon must be sighted physically, then the second decision point is whether one can see the moon him/herself.
+If not, then one may accept the sighting of another trustworthy competent person.
+However, the third decision point is how far away another person may be to accept his/her sighting of the moon.
 There are two main opinions on this matter.
-The more local criterion is the known as the Common Horizon (or Multiplicity of Horizons) criterion, defined as follows:
+The more local criterion is known as the Common Horizon (or Multiplicity of Horizons) criterion, defined as follows:

 “If the first day of a month is proved in a city, it is also proved in other cities if they are united in their horizon.
 And the meaning of having a common horizon in this matter is that if new moon was sighted in a city, there would be a distinct possibility of sighting it in the other cities, if there were no impediments, like, the clouds etc.”